Qiskit/qiskit-addon-cutting/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- ⚠️ Make sure to browse the opened and closed issues to confirm this idea does not exist. -->

 ### What feature would you like to see added?
+Tell us about a feature you would like to see added to CKT.
+Give as much context on your use case as possible.